bibekanandadatta/bibekanandadatta.github.io/_posts/2023-03-20-getting-started-with-fenicsx.md

     (fenicsx) $ cd fenicsx-code
     ```

-3. Copy the following python code and save it `poisson.py` using VS Code in the above directory.
+3. Copy the following Python code and save it as `poisson.py` using VS Code in the above directory.
 This code solves a simple 2D Poisson problem.
 Technical details of this code is [described here](https://jsdokken.com/dolfinx-tutorial/chapter1/fundamentals).

     ``` python
     import os